apotheon/loadable/README.md

 Source code for Loadbable is hosted by [GitHub](http://github.com/rubyworks/loadable).

-If you has come across and issues, we encourage you to fork the repository and submit a pull request with the fix.
+If you has come across any issues, we encourage you to fork the repository and submit a pull request with the fix.
 When submitting a pull request, it is best if the changes are orgnanized into a new topic branch.